kan024/CSE15L-lab-reports-FA23/labreport4.md

 ![img1](2nd4.png)
 **6. Run the tests, demonstrating that they fail** First I typed `cd lab7` to get into the directory of `lab7`, and then i pressed `enter` to get myself into the directory.
-Then, once the terminal showed I was in the directory i typed `bash test.sh` and then clicked `enter` in order to run the tests and dispay the results.
+Then, once the terminal showed I was in the directory i typed `bash test.sh` and then clicked `enter` in order to run the tests.
+This showed the tests failed.
 ![img1](4thimage.png)
 **7. Edit the code file to fix the failing test**

+To edit the code, I did `vim ListExamples.java` then clicked `enter` in order to enter vim mode.
 First I hovered over the beginning of `index1` then I double clicked the word to highlight it.
 Then i clicked the `delete` key to delete the word.
 Next I clicked `i` to go into insert mode where i then typed `index2` after that I clicked `esc` in order to finalize the changes.
 After that, I typed `:wq` to save my edits and leave vim mode

 ![img1](6.png)